 (UKR) Elina Svitolina def (USA) Serena Williams

 Fifth time’s a charm.
-World #20 Elina Svitolina pulled-off the biggest win of her career at the Rio 2016 Olympic Games, defeating World #1 Serena Williams in straight-sets.
+World #20 Elina Svitolina pulled-off the biggest win of her career at the Rio 2016 Summer Games, defeating World #1 Serena Williams in straight-sets.
 They’d played four times before.
 Svitolina was 0-4.
 Back in May, she was only able to win two games off of Serena in a Round of 16 thumping at Roland Garros.

 Tonight, it appears her game plan was simple: Crush the ball.
 Regroup.
 Crush the ball again.
 Basically use Serena’s power against her.
 Force Williams into a hitting contest.
 Serena took the bait.

 Rather than tweak her own game-plan to slow the pace and pick her points of attack, Serena just kept whacking pace right back at Svitolina – giving Elina’s returns even more sting.
 Frustration took over in the second set and it started raining Serena double faults.
 Williams managed a break to level the set at 3-all, but another double fault gave the break right back in game-7.
 Svitolina won it on her third match point.

 Welcome to the Rio de Janiero.
 Upset City at the 2016 Summer Games.

 2016 has been a break-through year for Elina.
 In February, she scored a top-5 win over Garbine Muguruza in Dubai; then in March, earned her 4th career title in Kuala Lumpur.
 She jumped to a career-high ranking of #14 in the world.
 Since then, she’s fallen back to World #20.
 Perhaps the only one who expected a Svitolina win in Rio was Elina’s “special consultant,” Justin Henin.
 Coach Henin earned 6-wins off Serena during her career, including wins at Roland Garros, Wimbledon and the US Open.
 I can’t think of a better well to source…